Brokeshire-Hathaway/brokeshire-core/ember_agents/ember_ai_docs/Project Overview.md

 **Intelligent Answers** – AI serves you information about new token and yield opportunities, with real-time market data, Al-curated risk assessment, and public sentiment analysis

-**Seamless Actions** – (coming soon) Intent-driven actions across chains and DeFi primitives are simple through your favorite messaging apps
+**Seamless Actions** – Intent-driven actions across chains and DeFi primitives are simple through your favorite messaging apps

 **Safe Navigation** – (coming soon) Bringing the security of a (seedless) hardware wallet right to your phone.